KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hindu-vedic-lattice.md

 ## 14. The Yuga-Cycle as Cyclical-Refraction Passing the L₅ Test

 Hindu cosmology articulates the **yuga-cycle** as the temporal-pattern of cosmic-historical articulation.
-The four yugas are: Satya Yuga (the truth-age of perfect-coherence), Treta Yuga (the three-quarter-age of declining-coherence), Dvapara Yuga (the half-age of further-decline), and Kali Yuga (the iron-age of maximum-entropic-saturation, the present-age in classical articulation).
+The four yugas are: Satya Yuga (the coherence‑age of maximum centropic alignment), Treta Yuga (the three-quarter-age of progressive entropic-drift), Dvapara Yuga (the half-age of advancing entropic-drift), and Kali Yuga (the iron-age of maximum-entropic-saturation, the present-age in classical articulation).
 The four yugas together comprise one *mahayuga* (great-age), with one thousand mahayugas comprising one *kalpa* (cosmic-day of Brahma).

 **The cyclical reading.** The yuga-cycle articulates progressive entropic-drift from Satya Yuga through Kali Yuga, followed by terminal-correction at the Kali Yuga terminus and renewal-as-Satya-Yuga.
 The cycle then repeats indefinitely across kalpa-scales, with the cosmic-temporal-pattern operating as recurrent rather than terminal.
 Read literally, this articulates a cyclical cosmology where the cosmos re-creates itself through endless-repetition.